Peter Duka von Kadar: Biography

-On 2 September 1813, Duka rose to the position of Feldzeugmeister and Adjutant General of Emperor Francis II as well as his confidante in military matters.
+On 2 September 1813, Duka was promoted to Feldzeugmeister (General) and Adjutant General of Emperor Francis II as well as his confidante in military matters.
 In these capacities, he was sent to Lusigny-sur-Barse to negotiate an armistice with Napoleon.

-In Vienna, the emperor finally elevated Duka to the Bohemian baronial class with Inkolat on 22 April 1815, and on 26 July 1816 to the Hungarian baronial class and to the real secret council as well as state and conference council.
+In Vienna, the Emperor elevated Duka to the Bohemian nobility with the rank of Freiherr/Inkolat on 22 April 1815.
+On 26 July 1816, he was also ennobled into the Hungarian nobility class and appointed a Real Geheimrat, as well as state and conference council.
+He died on 29 December 1822 in Vienna.

 Awards

 General Peter Duka was a recipient of numerous decorations, including: